-8 By the end of calendar year 2025, we plan to use 100 percent recycled cobalt in all Apple-designed batteries (using mass balance allocation), 100 percent recycled tin soldering and 100 percent recycled gold plating in all Apple-designed rigid and flexible printed circuit boards, and 100 percent recycled rare earth elements in all magnets.
+- 8 By the end of calendar year 2025, we plan to use 100 percent recycled cobalt in all Apple-designed batteries (using mass balance allocation), 100 percent recycled tin soldering and 100 percent recycled gold plating in all Apple-designed rigid and flexible printed circuit boards, and 100 percent recycled rare earth elements in all magnets.
 Our plan excludes products and components manufactured for replacement or repair.
-Cobalt in the battery claims or references uses mass balance allocation.

-- 10 By the end of calendar year 2025, we plan to remove plastic from packaging by transitioning to 100 percent fiber-based packaging.
+Cobalt in the battery claims or references uses mass balance allocation. - 9 Refer to footnote 3. - 10 By the end of calendar year 2025, we plan to remove plastic from packaging by transitioning to 100 percent fiber-based packaging.
 Apple's goal to remove plastic from packaging includes retail bags, all finished goods boxes (including plastic content in labels and in-box documentation), packaging sent to our customers as part of Apple Trade In, AppleCare packaging for whole units and service modules (with the exception of plastics needed to protect items from electrostatic discharge), and secondary packaging of Apple products and accessories sold by Apple.
 Our goal does not include the inks, coatings, or adhesives used in our packaging.
-We plan to remove plastic from the packaging of refurbished products by 2027, once old product packaging for whole units and service modules that contain plastics for vintage and products at end of life until it is consumed.
-This approach will enable us to avoid waste generated by repackaging gods in new 100 percent fiber-based packaging. - 11 By 2030, we plan to replenish 100 percent of our corporate freshwater withdrawals in high-stress locations, as determined by a World Resources Institute (WRI) Aqueduct Baseline Water Stress Indicator and further refined through local context and analysis. - 12 By the end of fiscal year 2025, we plan to have certified all Apple-owned data centers to the Alliance for Water Stewardship Standard. - 13 By 2030, we plan to identify priority suppliers and drive their enrollment in our Supplier Clean Water Program.
+We plan to remove plastic from the packaging of refurbished products by 2027, once old product packaging designs are phased out.
+We'll continue selling existing inventory of AppleCare packaging for whole units and service modules that contain plastics for vintage and products at end of life until it is consumed.
+This approach will enable us to avoid waste generated by repackaging goods in new 100 percent fiber-based packaging. - 11 By 2030, we plan to replenish 100 percent of our corporate freshwater withdrawals in high-stress locations, as determined by a World Resources Institute (WRI) Aqueduct Baseline Water Stress Indicator and further refined through local context and analysis. - 12 By the end of fiscal year 2025, we plan to have certified all Apple-owned data centers to the Alliance for Water Stewardship Standard. - 13 By 2030, we plan to identify priority suppliers and drive their enrollment in our Supplier Clean Water Program.
 Apple prioritizes supplier facilities by overall basin stress indicator, onsite activity type, and annual water volume usage.